ImIntheMiddle/VATL4Pose-WACV2024/README.md

 We deeply appreciate the authors for their open-source codes.

 ## License
 The use of code under this repository follows the MIT License.
-Please see the LICENSE.txt file for details
+Please see the LICENSE.txt file for details.